 In 1939, author Henry Miller wrote a semiautobiographical novel that created a whole lot of controversy.
 The book in question?
 "Tropic of Capricorn," which was banned in the United States until 1961 because of its explicit sexual content.
 The novel chronicles the protagonist's life, including a job at the "Cosmodemonic Telegraph Company of North America," which you can suspect influenced the book's title.
-But "Tropic of Capricorn" (as well as Miller's other famed book, "Tropic of Cancer") have roots outside the literary world and in the stars.
+But "Tropic of Capricorn" has roots outside the literary world and in the stars.

 So why the astrological reference?
 The lines of latitude were named a long time ago — about 2,000 years ago, to be exact.
 When the Tropic of Capricorn was named, the sun happened to be in the constellation Capricorn during the December solstice (centuries later, the sun no longer sits in that constellation at that time of year).
-And as far as the "tropics" reference, the geographical sites are significant because they are the places on Earth where it's actually possible for the sun to sit directly overhead.
+The "tropics" reference is also important because they're the places on Earth where it's actually possible for the sun to sit directly overhead.

 The Tropic of Capricorn goes through these countries: Brazil, Paraguay, Argentina, Chile, French Polynesia, Australia, Madagascar, Mozambique, South Africa, Botswana and Namibia.

 Please copy/paste the following text to properly cite this HowStuffWorks.com article: